-Thousands of cats, dogs, and other animals are relinquished to Evansville Vanderburgh Animal Care and Control shelter each year.
-Their stories are varied, some are strays, some are owner surrendered, some are taken from their owners for their own well being.
-All need homes where they will not have to endure shelter life again.
+Thousands of cats, dogs, and other animals arrive at Evansville Vanderburgh Animal Care and Control shelter each year.
+Their stories are varied - many are strays, some are surrendered by their owners, and others are taken from their owners for their own well being.
+All of these animals need homes where they will not have to endure shelter life again.
 ACA volunteers work to find these animals their forever homes.
 We are striving for a No-Kill Evansville.

-ACA Provides Volunteers Evansville Animal Control officers and office staff are busy keeping our city safe.
+ACA Provides Volunteers Evansville Animal Control Officers and office staff are busy keeping our city safe.
 Officers are often rushing to pick up an injured dog, or help a lost kitten.
-Volunteers are able to to give extra time and attention to the animals to help their stay be more pleasant..
+Volunteers are able to give extra time and attention to the animals to help their stay at the shelter be more pleasant..

-ACA Provides Support Whether hosting an event for the Spirit Medical Fund, or finding some extra blankets, ACA is there to help Evansville Animal Control meet the needs its animals.
+ACA Provides Support Whether hosting an event for the Spirit Medical Fund, or finding some extra blankets, ACA is there to help Evansville Animal Control meet the needs of the animals in their care.

 Our Board Members